fkallen/CARE/Readme.md

 ```

 This command will attempt to correct the reads from file reads.fastq, assuming a read coverage of 30.
 The outputfile named correctedreads.fastq will be placed in the directory outputdir.
+The available program parameters are listed below.

+Input files must be in fasta or fastq format, and may be gzip'ed.
+Output files will be uncompressed.
+The order of reads will be preserved.
+Read headers and quality scores (if fastq) remain unchanged.

-Available program parameters:
+# Available program parameters:
 ```
  Mandatory options:
   -d, --outdir arg           The output directory.
 Will be created if it does